compromise-evident/ML/README.md

 "-" is normalized as "0.0" (less "seen" by the model) while "@" is normalized as "1.0" (what the model really pays attention to.)
-If ```longest``` is set to 784 for example, then "0.0" is appended until the entire string is 784 neurons long.
+If ```longest``` is set to 784 for example, then "-" is appended until the entire string (your data) is 784 long.
 It's completely safe.
 If your string is longer than ```longest```, only the first ```longest``` characters of that string will be used.
 Each line in train.txt & test.txt: ```label```, ```space```, ```- and @```, ```new line``` (\n.)